khanmaster/ansiblewithvagrant/README.md

 # In this example we are targeting server called db

 - hosts: db
-# host is to define the name of your host machine, group or all servers
+# hosts is to define the name of your host machine, group or all servers

  gather_facts: yes
 # gethering facts before performing any tasks

   become: true
  # become is used to get root permission to perform any tasks that may require admin access

  #Tasks are executed in order, one at a time, against all Servers matched by the host pattern